What is a cash out refinance and when to use it?

 When is a cash out refinance a good option?

-A cash out refinance makes sense in a number of situations:
+A cash out refinance may make sense in a number of situations:

 - When you have the opportunity to use the equity in your home to consolidate other debt and reduce your total interest payments each month